 If you have shell access on your server, you can also use git to manage the files of your Friendica installation.
-Using git has the advantage, that updates can be pulled in easily, and that you can switch to e.g. a release candidate branch is easy as well.
+Using git has the advantage, that latest updates can be pulled in easily, and that you can switch to e.g. a release candidate branch is easy as well.

 When all requirements are met and you have read the INSTALL.txt file, you can log in to your server via ssh and navigate to the root directory of your future Friendica installation.
-In this directory issue the following commands to get the source code for Friendica core and the Friendica addons:
+In this directory issue the following commands to get the latest source code for Friendica core and the Friendica addons:

-$> git clone https://github.com/friendica/friendica.git . $> cd addon $> git clone https://github.com/friendica/friendica-addons.git
+$> git clone https://github.com/friendica/friendica.git -b develop . $> bin/composer.phar install --no-dev $> git clone https://github.com/friendica/friendica-addons.git -b develop addon

 Each Friendica installation comes with some documentation files.
 You can access the help pages at

 If you encounter problems with your Friendica installation, you can ask at the Support Forum.
 Many experienced Friendica users and the core developers are following the Forum, so it is likely that you will get help there.

-friendica at librelist dot com will automatically start the subscription process to the list.
+There is also a support mailing list for Friendica.
+You can subscribe to the list by sending a mail to support-request(at)friendi.ca will automatically start the subscription process to the list.
 And there is a chart room at the IRC,

 The advanced sharer for Diaspora* works well with Friendica since version 3.3.3.
 Any plug-in for e.g. your blog that supports this sharer, also supports sharing on Friendica.
 See out wiki at github for a more complete list for share buttons.